Level of qualification

 Students will have a further two attempts to pass the exam at an additional fee of £225 for each attempt.

 The Digital Risk Management Certificate is a stand-alone qualification.
-Students wishing to progress to the International Diploma in Enterprise Risk Management should enrol on the IRM International Certificate in Enterprise Risk Management.
+Students wishing to progress to the International Diploma in Enterprise Risk Management should first enrol on the IRM International Certificate in Enterprise Risk Management.

 Training and education of risk managers of digital disruption, cyber risk and the impact of technological change is central to the future offerings from the IRM and we will be introducing further products and services in these areas to support learners and risk management professionals in their future careers.